EOEPCA/iam/docs/admin/configuration/idp/github-setup-idp.md

 ![Client ID and Secret Location](github-clientidsecret.png)

-### Keycloak Configuration
+## Keycloak Configuration

 Inside of keycloak, you need to configure a new IDP which represents the GitHub instance.
-Also see [Link an IDP](../keycloak/keycloak-configuration.md#link-an-idp).
+Also see [Setup other IDP](setup-other-idp.md).

 At first, you will encounter a `Redirect URI`.
 This is useful for configuring the application in GitHub.
 It is read-only.